 Simultaneously the city is also expanding its recycled water system.
 The two projects are being constructed at the same time to minimize impacts to the community.
 The goal of the recycled water expansion project is to support the city’s goal to supply half of the city’s water demands from local sources by 2030.
 Recycled water will be replacing drinking water used for landscape and crop irrigation with high quality recycled water generated from wastewater treated at SLRWRF.
 Learn more about recycled water.

 Construction includes building a new water purification facility, installing new water and recycled water pipelines under Douglas Drive and North River Road, Coco Palms Dr., and Rio Vista Dr., four wells in Coco Palms, one well in Alipaz Ct., and a new recycled water pipeline on El Camino Real to the city’s Fire Mountain Reservoir.
-View the interactive construction map shown to the right which includes more detailed schedule information for current and upcoming work.
+Click on the interactive construction map shown to the right which includes more detailed schedule information for current and upcoming work.

 Work on Douglas Dr. and North River Rd. is nearing the finish line!
 Sidewalk and gutter work are anticipated to begin March/April 2021 and last through May.
 Concrete crosswalk repairs at the south intersection of Douglas Dr. and North River Rd. are expected to begin mid-April and will require the business driveways on the west side of Douglas nearest the intersection to be closed for three days in early April.

 Road repaving will take place from March through early May.
 Repaving will take place one lane at a time and will require one lane to be closed during this activity.